 turn off the lights

 If your lamps and lighting fixtures still have the older incandescent light bulbs instead of the newer compact fluorescents or LED ones, these incandescent bulbs can surprisingly produce as much heat as they do light.
-Energy Star-rated light bulbs use 75% less energy and produce 75% less heat, which will help your place stay cool while also cutting down on your electric bill.
+Energy Star-rated light bulbs use up to 90% less energy and produce 75% less heat, which will help your place stay cool while also cutting down on your electric bill.
 While you’re at it, be sure to power down and unplug any electrical devices not in use, like your computer.

 use fans strategically